gillioz/gillioz.github.io/_projects/powergrid_models.md

   </div>
 </div>
 <div class="caption">
-    Examples of synthetic production series for hydroelectric power plants in Switzerland over one week (in red), compared with real ones (in blue).
+    Examples of synthetic production series for hydroelectric power plants in Switzerland over one week (in red), compared with real, historical data (in blue).
     The top panel shows the Biasca power plant in 2018, the lower one the Verbano plant in 2016.
 </div>